Table of Contents

 A range can have either a single fuel source for both the cooktop and the oven or a dual fuel source.
 So, for example, your appliance might have a gas stovetop and electric oven or a gas oven and induction cooktop.
 Some cooktops have a mixture of electric and gas burners, but these are rare.

-If you want to cut to the chase, here are my recommended picks for the best electric and induction ranges:
+If you want to cut to the chase, here’s a quick summary:

 The Pros and Cons of Gas Cooking